turnon/tracia/README.md

 end
 ```

-Pass the custom logger to Tracia
+Then pass that logger to Tracia

 ```ruby
 Tracia.start(logger: MyLogger.new(db_connection)) do